Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

 The details are left to the reader. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{type-i-moves-meaning-th}] The part~(i) follows from the Approximation Principle of~\cite{dp17}, and holds without `stably'.
-Namely, for a given enhanced divided Legendrian ribbon graph~$\rho$ we can obtain an enhanced mirror diagram~$M$ with~$\rho^+(M)$ equivalent to~$\rho$, as follows.
+Namely, for a given divided Legendrian ribbon graph~$\rho$ we can obtain a mirror diagram~$M$ with~$\rho^+(M)$ equivalent to~$\rho$, as follows.
 Make a generic Legendrian perturbation of~$\Gamma_\rho$ and take the torus projection of the obtained graph.
 Then approximate this torus projection by a rectangular diagram of a graph~$G$ as described in the proof of~\cite[Proposition~8]{dp17}.

-We may assume that the torus projection of each edge~$e$ of~$\Gamma_\rho$ (after a generic perturbation) is approximated in~$G$ by a staircase consisting of more than one edge.
-If~$e$ is a divided edge, chose a vertex of~$G$ in the respective staircase distinct from the endpoints (the latter may be shared with other staircases) and assign type~`$\diagdown$' to it.
+We may assume that the torus projection of each edge~$e$ of~$\Gamma_\rho$ (after a generic perturbation) is approximated in~$G$ by a staircase arc consisting of more than one edge.
+If~$e$ is a divided edge, choose a vertex of~$G$ in the respective staircase arc distinct from the endpoints (the latter may be shared with other staircase arcs) and assign type~`$\diagdown$' to it.
 Do it for all divided edges.
 All the other vertices of~$G$ are assigned type~`$\diagup$'.
 We get a mirror diagram~$M$ that represents a divided Legendrian ribbon graph equivalent to~$\rho$.
-It remains to declare inessential the boundary circuits of~$\rho^+(M)$ that correspond to inessential boundary circuits of~$\rho$.

-Now proceed with part~(ii) of the theorem.
-The fact that type~I elementary moves of enhanced mirror diagrams preserve the stable Legendrian equivalence class of~$\rho^+(M)$ follows from a direct check: type~I extensions and slides preserve the equivalence class, whereas a type~I elementary bypass addition translates into a propagation.
+Now proceed with proving part~(ii) of the theorem.
+The fact that type~I elementary moves of mirror diagrams preserve the stable Legendrian equivalence class of~$\rho^+(M)$ follows from a direct check: type~I extensions and slides preserve the equivalence class, whereas a type~I elementary bypass addition translates into a propagation.

-The fact that these moves suffice to transform~$M$ to~$M'$ provided that~$\rho^+(M)$ are~$\rho^+(M')$ equivalent is established similarly to Theorem~\ref{equivalence-of-legendrian-graphs-thm}.
-Lemma~\ref{remove-coherent-mirror-lem} implies that propagations and shrinkings of enhanced divided Legendrian ribbon graphs of the form~$\rho^+(M)$ also can be realized as compositions type~I moves.\end{proof}
+The fact that these moves suffice to transform~$M$ to~$M'$, provided that~$\rho^+(M)$ and~$\rho^+(M')$ are stably Legendrian equivalent, is established similarly to Theorem~\ref{equivalence-of-legendrian-graphs-thm}.
+Lemma~\ref{remove-coherent-mirror-lem} implies that propagations and shrinkings of divided Legendrian ribbon graphs of the form~$\rho^+(M)$ also can be realized as compositions type~I moves.\end{proof}